yuukiii/examples/kafka-streams/README.md

 # Available examples

-> Note: See [Version Compatibility Matrix](#version-compatibility) below for an overview of
-> which examples are available for which versions of Apache Kafka and Confluent Platform.
+This repository has several branches to help you find the correct code examples for the version of Apache Kafka and/or Confluent Platform that you are using.
+See [Version Compatibility Matrix](#version-compatibility) below for details.

 <a name="examples-java"/>